Last Updated on

 A semi-hollow body guitar provides musicians with the best of both worlds when it comes to electric and acoustic guitars.
 Semi-hollow body guitars provide users with an incredible amount of versatility that fits comfortably in a variety of music genres.

-Your average semi-hollow body guitar has a cosmetic appearance that is similar to an archtop hollow body guitar.
+Your average semi-hollow body guitar has a good cosmetic appearance that is similar to an archtop hollow body guitar.
 However, it has a solid block of wood running down the center of the guitar.
 This block of wood allows the semi-hollow instrument to be amplified like a solid body guitar.
 The block of wood is glued down to the top and the back of the guitar, which creates a hollow section on the sides of the guitar.

 Semi-hollow body guitars produce the perfect sound that a lot of Blues and Jazz musicians look for.
 A semi-hollow guitar has the ability to produce a warm dynamic range, lots of sustain, and outstanding harmonic lavishness.
 Semi-hollow body guitars produce a richer sound than solid body guitars do.
 In the same time, avoiding the common feedback problem that a lot of hollow body guitars have.